core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 The most important components of DoC can be seen in {{fig-overview-arch}}: a DoC client tries to resolve DNS information by sending DNS queries carried within CoAP requests to a DoC server.
-That DoC server is a DNS client (i.e., a stub or recursive resolver) that resolves DNS information by using other DNS transports such as DNS over UDP {{-dns}}, DNS over HTTPS {{-doh}}, or DNS over QUIC {{-doq}} when communicating with the upstream DNS infrastructure.
+That DoC server can be the authoritive name server for the queried record or a DNS client (i.e., a stub or recursive resolver) that resolves DNS information by using other DNS transports such as DNS over UDP {{-dns}}, DNS over HTTPS {{-doh}}, or DNS over QUIC {{-doq}} when communicating with the upstream DNS infrastructure.
 Using that information, the DoC server then replies to the queries of the DoC client with DNS